nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 The sample implements the RPMsg transport using the `OpenAMP`_ library to communicate with a Bluetooth Host stack that runs on a separate core (for example, the nRF5340 application core).

 This sample must be programmed to the network core to run standard Bluetooth Low Energy samples on nRF5340.
-You can choose whether to use the nRF Bluetooth LE Controller or the Zephyr Bluetooth LE Controller for this sample.
+You can choose whether to use the SoftDevice Controller or the Zephyr Bluetooth LE Controller for this sample.
 See :ref:`ug_ble_controller` for more information.

 You might need to adjust the Kconfig configuration of this sample to make it compatible with the peer application.